jameshih/blog/_posts/2017-12-10-crypto-touchbar.md

 ### Installation

-Launch BetterTouchBarTool and go to Preferences, click Manage Presets ,and import touchbar_crypto.json into BetterTouchBarTool.
+Launch BetterTouchBarTool and go to Preferences, click Manage Presets, and import touchbar_crypto.json into BetterTouchBarTool.
 Enjoy!

 ### Configuration